 A web browser is usually set to accept cookies automatically but can be changed to decline them.
 If you do not want to receive cookies from us, please follow the procedures below.
 These procedures do not apply to cookies that may be set by our business partners.

 Please note that by deleting or disabling future cookies your user experience of our Website may be affected and you might not be able to take advantage of certain functions on the Website, such as signing up or connecting your bank account.

-The “help” section in your browser should provide instructions on how to locate the file that stores cookies.
+The “Help” section in your browser should provide instructions on how to locate the file that stores cookies.
 If you need any assistance in removing stored cookies please get in touch with us using the details above.